Cogniwide2-0/CogniTest-Docs/docs/user-guide.md

 - API: `src/tests/api/`
 - Mobile: `src/tests/mobile/`

+After creating a new test, register it in `src/execution/execution-engine.ts` inside the `tests` array so it becomes runnable.

 ## 3) Web Test Case Example

 Use `LoginPage` and `CoreActions` for reusable actions and healing locators.